Porter Airlines: Organization

 Porter was initially organized as a private company.
 On April 16, 2010, Porter Aviation Holdings announced they were going to be listed as a publicly traded company.
 The company filed a preliminary prospectus — a business plan — with securities commissions across the country, a requirement before it can offer shares.
 The company has $306 million of debt and leases and intended to raise $120 million of new shares in the company and order seven new Q400 planes.
 However, after twice delaying the final deadline for the offering, and lowering its share price from between $6 and $7 per share to $5.50, Porter cancelled the initial public offering.
-According to Robert Deluce "We came to the conclusion that it was really prudent to defer the offering at this time and to wait until better market conditions existed.
+According to Robert Deluce, "We came to the conclusion that it was really prudent to defer the offering at this time and to wait until better market conditions existed.
 We wanted to raise some capital.
-We thought the IPO was the way to go, but we weren't prepared in any way to sell our stock at just any price.
+We thought the IPO was the way to go, but we weren't prepared in any way to sell our stock at just any price".

 The media had openly speculated on the profitability of Porter as being a money-losing operation, as would be typical of a start-up.
 CEO Deluce had been asked by the media to provide information on the financial status of Porter, but declined.
-In its prospectus, the company outlined a loss of $4.6 million on revenues of $151 million for 2009.
+In its prospectus, the company outlined a loss of million on revenues of million for 2009.
 To be profitable, the airline needs to be filling 49.3% of its seats with paying customers.
 In 2009, the airline filled 41% of its seats, and in the first quarter of 2010, it filled 47%.
 Overall, the airline carried 900,000 passengers in 2009, 800,000 through Toronto island airport.
 In 2011, the airline filled 55.9% of its seats.
-As part of disclosure for its public offering, Porter disclosed that from its startup in 2006 until May 2010, Porter lost $44.5 million.
+As part of disclosure for its public offering, Porter disclosed that from its startup in 2006 until May 2010, Porter lost million.
 In an interview with Toronto Life magazine in May 2013, Robert Deluce stated that Porter turned a profit in 2011 and 2012, and paid out profit sharing.

-Porter sold the terminal at the island airport in Toronto to Nieuport Aviation Infrastructure Partners GP in January 2015.
+Porter sold the terminal at Toronto–Billy Bishop in Toronto to Nieuport Aviation Infrastructure Partners GP in January 2015.
 According to Deluce, this meant that the airline was debt-free, although it would now pay to lease the facility.
-The sale was estimated to be in the range of $750 million.
+The sale was estimated to be in the range of million.
 Being debt-free was considered a good position to be in if it were to buy Bombardier CS100 jets to use at the island airport.
 However, in November 2015, the Government of Canada announced it would not support the expansion of the island airport to support the jets.